ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa5-draft/index.md

 Put these implementations in the provided files `WebSorter1-3.java`.

+A search engine is your friend here.
+Searching “Java sort implementation” is a fine way to start.
+Searching “java sort implementation site:github.com” gives a bunch of promising options, as well.
+Have fun searching, there's lots of cool stuff out there!

 **NOTE: This part of the assignment comes with a deliberate, narrow exception to the Academic Integrity policy for the course.
 You shouldn't, in any other assignment (or other parts of this assignment) go hunting for code on the Web that solves the assignment for you.
-You certainly shouldn't do it in other classes or at your job – you should always know and consult the policies relevant to your current context.
+You certainly shouldn't do it in other classes or at your job unless you know it's acceptable to do so – you should always know and consult the policies relevant to your current context.
 We (the instructors) know how to search for code on the Web.
 So do intellectual property attorneys, to extend the analogy to the professional context.**

 ## File Summary